The Best Twice-Baked Potatoes Recipe

 • ½ teaspoon onion powder

-• fresh chopped chives for serving
+• fresh chopped chives or green onions, for serving

 Instructions